geetesh-gupta/ta_portal/README.md

 ### Installation:
 Requirements:
 - Python 3.6 runtime
-- Django 2.0.5
+- Django 2.1
-- Pipenv
-- Other dependencies in `requirements.txt`
+- Other dependencies in `Pipfile`

 Procedure:
 - Install [python](https://www.python.org/downloads/) in your environment(pre-installed on Ubuntu).